 However, a “technical test” and an early access release are different.
 A technical test, or beta test, is essentially the last step before an early access launch, when the developer recruits volunteers to play an early version of the game in an effort to, in Supergiant’s own words, “find and solve any technical issues [they] might have missed.”
 A technical test is also not as widely playable as early access.
 For a technical test, anyone can volunteer via Steam, but participation isn’t guaranteed.
 On the other hand, anyone can play a game in early access.

-The fact that Supergiant is doing a technical test shows that they’re taking the early access version very seriously, but it bears repeat that early access is not a finished version of a game—there might be features missing, or there still might be bugs.
-Early access allows developers to get feedback from players and raise community (and cashflow), so there’s good reasons to do it.
-But with the first Hades game, there was two years between the early access version and the official release.
+The fact that Supergiant is doing a technical test shows that they’re taking the early access version very seriously, but it bears repeating that early access is not a finished version of a game—there might be features missing, or there still might be bugs.
+Early access allows developers to get feedback from players and raise community (and cash flow), so there are good reasons to do it.
+But with the first Hades game, there were two years between the early access version and the official release.
 So keep that in mind!

 I personally usually avoid early access.
 I like to wait for the final presentation of the work, but for Hades 2, something tells me I’ll make an exception.